chiyokolinux/docs/deppa/deppa.8.md

 DESCRIPTION
 -----------

 *deppa*, jap. "bucktooth", is a server implementation of the gopher protocol, specified in RFC 1436, written in Go.
 It can serve gophermaps, directories, plain text, markdown and binary files.
-Markdown files are converted to gophermaps on-the-fly (very fastly!).
+Markdown files are converted to gophermaps on-the-fly (very quickly!).
 It is very lightweight and can handle a lot of traffic on low-end hardware.

 OPTIONS
 -------